 If you’re looking to save money across pantry items such as nuts, seeds, flours and nut-meals, I personally shop at The Wholefood Collective – great whole foods at heavily discounted prices (all home delivered), click HERE to check them out.

-- 1 tablespoon water (very important or they will spread)
+- 1 lemon -finely grated zest of whole lemon plus 1 tbsp juice (very important or they will spread)

 - In a mixing bowl or food processor, combine all of the ingredients above until well combined (Thermomix 5-10 seconds, speed 5).